How to Choose a Bulimia Treatment Program/Center

 The expertise and bedside manner physicians and other medical professionals bring to the table can make a big difference in someone’s BN recovery.

-A combination of federal statutes and state-by-state laws are in place to ensure that clinicians working at treatment facilities have certain levels of training or other qualifications.
-[1] And medical professionals specializing in mental health treatment must also meet certain designations in order to be licensed to practice.
+A combination of federal statutes and state-by-state laws are in place to ensure that clinicians working at treatment facilities have certain levels of training or other qualifications.1 Medical professionals specializing in mental health treatment must also meet certain designations in order to be licensed to practice.

 With that said, some clinicians may technically meet these standards but practice in a way that might work better or worse for certain patients.